Little Shell Band of Chippewa Indians: Turtle Mountain Band of Chippewa Indians

 The federally recognized Turtle Mountain Band of Chippewa Indians of North Dakota has a reservation in north-central North Dakota along the US-Canada border, in the Turtle Mountains where the Chippewa had long lived, along with off-Reservation trust parcels across western North Dakota, eastern Montana and northern South Dakota, making the Turtle Mountain Indian Reservation one of the most spread out in the United States.

 Little Shell Tribe of Chippewa Indians of Montana

-The Little Shell Tribe of Chippewa Indians of Montana is the only Chippewa band to be recognized by that state; they gained federal recognition in December 2019.
+The Little Shell Tribe of Chippewa Indians of Montana is the only Chippewa band to be recognized by the state of Montana; they gained federal recognition in December 2019.
 The Montana Ojibwe have been well-established in that area for more than a century.
-Some of its members were associated with the Louis Riel North-West Rebellion, as described in Joseph Kinsey Howard's Strange Empire.
-Riel and some of his lieutenants were captured and executed for treason by the Canadian (British) army and legal system.
-See Trial of Louis Riel.
+Some of its members were associated with the North-West Rebellion, as described in Joseph Kinsey Howard's Strange Empire.
+During the mid 20th century they were widely identified as the "Landless Indians of Montana".